Skip to main content

 Mainstream Internship programme

 This programme runs for up to 12 weeks.
-It's for Be.Lab clients who are in their last two years of study, or have finished full-time study in the last 12 months.
+It's for people with a disability or health condition who are in their last two years of study, or have finished full-time study in the last 12 months.
 The internships will give the client an opportunity to work in a field related to their study.

 If you place someone in the Mainstream Internship Programme, we'll pay the client's full wages to you while the client is on placement.